 - Preheat the oven to 350°F. Grease or line 36 muffin cups with liner papers.

 - In a large bowl, whisk together flours, baking soda, cinnamon, salt, cloves, and nutmeg.

-- In a separate large bowl add melted butter, vegetable oil, apples, carrots, raisins, pecans, milk, vanilla, and eggs.
+- In a separate large bowl add melted butter, vegetable oil, sugars, apples, carrots, raisins, pecans, milk, vanilla, and eggs.

 - Combine both bowls together and stir until just combined.

 - Spoon batter into muffin cups 3/4 full.
 Bake for 18-20 minutes, turning pans halfway through baking.
 Remove muffins from pans to a cooling rack immediately.